iamprasoon2006-cell/oss-audit-24bce11468/README.md

 # 🐧 Open Source Audit — Linux Kernel
-# Name: Himanshu Singh
+# Name: Prasoon Sharma
-# Registration No: 24BCE10409
+# Registration No: 24BCE11468

 A capstone project exploring the philosophy, architecture, and ecosystem of the **Linux Kernel** as part of an Open Source Software course.